applicaster/pipes2-server-example/README.md

 `$ npm run dev`

+## Deployment

+Deployment is done automatically by Heroku when merged to `master`

 ## Covered Content entities

 **Series** - A set of regularly presented television episodes each of which is complete in itself.
 Series' episodes can be grouped into seasons